 Can man boobs be treated?

 Whatever has triggered man boobs in a patient, it can usually be treated.
 The treatment type will depend upon the cause.
-For example, if the cause of gynaecomastia is determined to be excess tissue, it will require surgery to treat it.
+For example, if the cause of gynecomastia is determined to be excess tissue, it will require surgery to treat it.
 If it’s caused by excess fat, on the other hand, an exercise and diet plan may prove effective at eliminating the condition.

 Therefore, it is crucial patients receive a proper diagnosis to determine the root cause of the condition before treatment can be started.
-So, it is possible to develop hereditary-based gynaecomastia.
+So, it is possible to develop hereditary-based gynecomastia.
 However, it is rare and those who are experiencing the condition have likely developed it due to the more common causes such as weight gain or hormonal imbalances.

 To find out more, call us on 020 7523 5392 to book a consultation.